w3f/polkadot-wiki/docs/learn-auction.md

 protocol.
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-The slot durations are capped to 2 years and divided into 3-month periods on Polkadot;
+The slot durations are capped to {{ polkadot: 2 years and divided into 3-month periods :polkadot }};
 Kusama slot durations will be capped to 1 year and divided into 6-week periods.
 Parachains may lease a slot for any combination of periods of the slot duration.
 Parachains may lease more than one slot over time, meaning that they could extend their lease to Polkadot past the maximum duration